Mokroye

 Mokroye (Мокрое) is a rural locality (a village) in Karachevsky District, Bryansk Oblast, Russia.
 The population was 75 as of 2010.
 There are 2 streets.
+The village is mentioned several times in Fyodor Dostoevsky's novel The Brothers Karamazov, located nearby to where most of the novel takes place.

 Geography

 Mokroye is located 8 km west of Karachev (the district's administrative centre) by road.
 Trykovka is the nearest rural locality.